Frequently Asked Questions

 - Be free from pests

-If you see mold, smell anything off, or have any doubts—don't eat them.
+If you see mold, smell anything off, or have any doubts, do not eat them.
 Prevention through proper growing practices is key.

 Can I grow microgreens from seeds I already have (garden seeds, herb seeds, etc.)?

 Possibly, but with important cautions.
 The seeds must be untreated (no fungicide coatings or chemical treatments) and from a plant species that is safe to eat at the seedling stage.
-Many standard garden seeds are treated with chemicals not intended for human consumption at the sprout/microgreen stage.
+Many standard garden seeds are treated with chemicals not intended for human consumption at the sprout or microgreen stage.

 Never use seeds from nightshade plants (tomatoes, peppers, eggplant, potatoes), ornamental plants, or any seeds of unknown origin.